 Video shows officer chasing after police horse that bolted in downtown Toronto

-A Toronto cop was forced to chase after their police horse after the animal bucked them off in the downtown core on Halloween night.
+A Toronto cop was forced to chase after their police horse after the animal got away from them in the downtown core on Halloween night.

 In a video shared to TikTok earlier this week, since viewed over 70,000 times, two police horses can be seen trotting down Snooker Street in Liberty Village at around 6:30 p.m. on Oct.
 31, but only one of them had an officer in the saddle.